Alfred Mills (footballer): Playing career

 In the 1904 Copa del Rey final, Athletic was declared champions again, doing so without playing a single match as their opponents failed to turn up.
 The Englishman was intermittently involved in matches throughout the rest of the decade; for instance, he was part of the first-ever Athletic line-up that faced Madrid FC (now known as Real Madrid) on 24 April 1904.
 On this occasion, his side won by 2 goals to 1.

 Personal life

 Mills married Fructuosa Rafaela del Valle Rubio and had two children.
 Although he lived in Logroño, an attack of uremia made him move to Algorta, where he continued to work for the telegraph company until he died on 15 October 1929, at the age of 54.
 It was his son John, who took up his job in the telegraph company, although he was later transferred to Vigo and then to Peru.

-Mills ensured his children inherited his passion for football and Athletic Club.
-Both his grandson, John Robert Mills, who left Bilbao because of the World War II, as well as his great-grandsons Lawrence and Robert, were lifelong Athletic fans and supporters.
-Despite living in South America, the latter two traveled to Europe just to watch Athletic's 2012 UEFA Europa League Final in Bucharest.
-Thanks to Alfred, Athletic Bilbao has remained a matter of great importance in the Mills family.